Glass Crack Repair: Cracked Glass Will Eventually Break

 - Because cracked glass poses a threat to safety, it’s best to have an expert repair or replace the affected glass as soon as possible.

 Glass Doctor is knowledgeable about all things glass.
 Whether it’s replacing a home window pane, auto glass, a glass shower enclosure, or a custom-cut tabletop, our workmanship is guaranteed.
 And better yet, we’re local, bonded and insured.

 Repair Tips: What to Do When Window Panes Crack

-- Superglue may help contain the crack, but it’s won’t hold your window together indefinitely.
-Clean the glass surface with acetone (nail polish remover) and carefully apply superglue to help prevent the crack from spreading.
+- Clean the glass surface with acetone (nail polish remover) and carefully apply superglue to help prevent the crack from spreading.

 - Cover the window with plastic.
-There are kits you can purchase (online or at your local hardware store) to temporarily insulate your windows in the winter that go up with a blow dryer.
+There are kits you can purchase (online or at your local hardware store) to temporarily insulate your windows.

-- If you have a storm window, you can also put insulation in between the panes.
-Try using bubble wrap; the air pockets will provide more insulation than cardboard.
+- If you have a storm window, place insulation between the panes.
+Try using Bubble Wrap – the air pockets will provide more insulation than cardboard.

-While you’re working on the window, check around the frame and glass.
-If there are gaps—especially with older windows—break out the caulk gun and seal them.
+- While you’re working on the window, check around the frame and glass.
+If there are gaps, especially with older windows, use a caulking gun to seal them.